19hours/sg-statutes/Acts/Energy Market Authority of Singapore Act.md

 14.—(1) The Chairman or any other officer authorised by him shall, subject to such standing orders as may be made by the Authority under sub-paragraph (2), summon all meetings of the Authority for the despatch of business.

-(2) Subject to the provisions of this Act, the Authority may make standing orders to regulate its own procedure generally and, in particular, regarding the holding of meetings, the notice to be given of such meetings, the proceedings thereat, the keeping of minutes, the custody, production and inspection of such minutes, and the opening, keeping, closing and auditing of accounts.
+(2) Subject to the provisions of this Act and the Public Sector (Governance) Act 2018, the Authority may make standing orders to regulate its own procedure generally and, in particular, regarding the holding of meetings, the notice to be given of such meetings, the proceedings thereat, the keeping of minutes, the custody, production and inspection of such minutes, and the opening, keeping, closing and auditing of accounts.

+[Act 5 of 2018 wef 01/04/2018]

 Appointment of committees and delegation of powers

 15.—(1) The Authority may, in its discretion, appoint from among its own members or persons who are not members such number of committees as it thinks fit consisting of members or other persons or members and other persons for purposes which, in the opinion of the Authority, would be better regulated and managed by means of such committees.

-(2) The Authority may, subject to such conditions or restrictions as it thinks fit, delegate to any such committee or the Chairman, all or any of the powers, functions and duties vested in the Authority by this Act or other written law, except the powers to make regulations, prescribe or levy dues and rates and borrow money.
+(2) The Authority may, subject to such conditions or restrictions as it thinks fit, delegate to any such committee or the Chairman, all or any of the powers, functions and duties vested in the Authority by this Act or other written law, except the powers to prescribe or levy dues and rates and borrow money.

+[Act 5 of 2018 wef 01/04/2018]

-(3) The Authority may, subject to such conditions or restrictions as it thinks fit, delegate to any employee of the Authority or any person all or any of its powers, functions and duties vested in the Authority by this Act or other written law, except the powers to make regulations, prescribe or levy dues and rates and borrow money; and any power, function or duty so delegated may be exercised or performed by the employee or person in the name and on behalf of the Authority.
+(3) The Authority may, subject to such conditions or restrictions as it thinks fit, delegate to any employee of the Authority or any person all or any of its powers, functions and duties vested in the Authority by this Act or other written law, except the powers to prescribe or levy dues and rates and borrow money; and any power, function or duty so delegated may be exercised or performed by the employee or person in the name and on behalf of the Authority.

-(4) The Authority may continue to exercise a power conferred upon it, or perform a function or duty under this Act or other written law, notwithstanding the delegation of the power, function or duty under this paragraph.
+[Act 5 of 2018 wef 01/04/2018]

+(4) [Deleted by Act 5 of 2018 wef 01/04/2018]

 SECOND SCHEDULE